The Facebook Query Language allows you to write SQL-like queries to fetch data

 will still return an array of hashes, but this time the hashes will have a

-is the name of the subquery and fql_result_set
+The name is the name of the subquery and fql_result_set will contains the

 results for that particular query.